-Then, spend 30-45 minutes per week watching sales reruns.
+Then, spend 30-45 minutes per week watching sales calls.

-Watching sales calls was, for me, like watching a move scene suddenly come into focus.
+Watching sales calls was, for me, like watching a movie scene suddenly come into focus.
 Suddenly, something I had only thought about in the abstract was brought into sharp clarity.

 Listening to sales calls led me to understand two things about the sales process:

 Takeaway 1: Sales is a way more lengthy, complicated process than I had imagined

 I had pictured sales being more scripted and brief.
 It’s more complex than I thought.
 Sales reps are not just answering questions, they’re managing emotions, shaping expectations, and building trust with prospects.

 To watch a good sales rep in action is to see deft emotional intelligence on full display.

 I worked in education for over a decade.
 In that time, I served on admissions committees and got to see the demanding, often thankless work that admissions teams do.
 Admissions spend all of this time getting to know applicants, imaging how they will fit into an incoming class, how they will adjust to campus.
 Then, when they admit them, the admissions officers are on to the next year’s applicants, handing off the newly admitted students to faculty, advisors, and deans.